-Presently we put our efforts into the development of the new-generation semiempirical quantum chemical (SQC) methods.
-Recently, we performed comprehensive analysis of the NDDO (neglect of diatomic differential overlap) approximation behind most modern SQC methods, where we also discuss how to improve the SQC methods.
+We develop the new-generation semiempirical quantum chemical (SQC) methods.
+Recently, we introduced two new ODM2 and ODM3 (ODMx) methods.
+We also performed comprehensive analysis of the NDDO (neglect of diatomic differential overlap) approximation behind most modern SQC methods, where we also discuss how to improve the SQC methods.

 Early we published details on OMx methods that include orthogonalization corrections neglected in other MNDO-like semiempirical methods.
 These corrections make OMx methods the most robust SQC methods as our benchmark of many semiempirical methods shows.